AviatrixSystems/Docs/HowTos/copilot_release_notes.rst

 CoPilot is deployed as an all-in-one virtual appliance and is available on multiple clouds including AWS, Azure, GCP, and OCI MarketPlaces.
 CoPilot works in tandem with Aviatrix Controller; in order to use CoPilot, you must have an operational Aviatrix Controller.
 CoPilot works with all Controller versions that are not End of Life (EOL).
 If you need information about `Aviatrix End of Engineering and End of Life (Support) policies <https://support.aviatrix.com/Aviatrix-EOL-Policy>`_ or how to plan and update to the latest software, please contact Aviatrix Support.

-CoPilot Release 3.0.0 (10/04/2022)
+CoPilot Release 3.0.1 (10/04/2022)
 ---------------------------------------------

-(Note: The following releases were built for internal use only: 2.6.0, 2.7.0)
+(Note: The following releases were built for internal use only: 2.6.0, 2.7.0, 3.0.0)

-**Feature Enhancements in CoPilot release 3.0.0**
+**Feature Enhancements in CoPilot release 3.0.1**

-- **Overall UI Improvements** with updated colors and layout for a streamlined, simplified, and consistent design.
+- **Improved UI Experience** with updated color scheme and layout for a streamlined, simplified, and consistent design.
 Consistent formats for tables and search/filter controls across user interface.
 Improved dark mode.

   |tip_walk|